Yannan-Chen/fly_connectome_data_tutorial/README.md

 ## Connectome Datasets

 We focus primarily on two FlyWire datasets—**BANC** and **FAFB**—while also providing access to MANC, Hemibrain, and Male CNS.
 All datasets have been harmonized to use the unified metadata schema we used in the **BANC** project, enabling cross-dataset comparisons.
 Possible metadata entries given here: [data/meta_data_entries](data/meta_data_entries.csv).
+You can see renderings of neuronal meshes from the BANC, FAFB, MANC and HemiBrain datasets in neuroglancer [here](https://http//ng.banc.community/view).

 ### BANC (Brain and Nerve Cord)
 **Primary dataset for this tutorial**